Non-Traditional Immersive Seminars

 By David Griffin

-With this in mind, researchers in the United States sought to determine how learning may be enhanced by physical activity in combination with positive mood and mental arousal (Wilson et al., 2021).
-They hoped to bring the benefits of immersive seminars to the lecture theatre.
-To do this, they enrolled 26 healthy adult volunteers and randomly divided them into two groups.
-These groups were the Immersive Seminar (IMS) group and the Control (CON) group.
-The same learning materials were covered by both groups over two days.
-The means of lecture delivery, however, differed considerably.
+With this in mind, researchers in the United States asked whether learning could be improved through physical activity, positive mood and mental arousal in a higher education setting (Wilson et al., 2021).
+They hoped to bring some of the benefits of immersive seminars into the lecture theatre.
+To test this, they enrolled 26 healthy adult volunteers and randomly divided them into two groups: the Immersive Seminar (IMS) group and the Control (CON) group.
+Both groups covered the same learning materials over two days, but the delivery was very different.

-During the tuition days, all participants wore a bio-harness which recorded a range of physiological variables.
-Saliva was also collected from participants at various stages throughout the study, enabling chemical indicators of focus, mood, energy and well-being to be recorded.
+During the teaching days, all participants wore a bio-harness that recorded a range of physiological variables.
+Researchers also collected saliva samples at several stages of the study, allowing them to measure chemical indicators linked to focus, mood, energy and well-being.

 The findings from this work may be summarised as follows:

-As might be expected, both the IMS group and CON group showed significant improvement in exam scores when their pre-lecture exam grades were compared with their post-lecture exam grades.
+As might be expected, both the IMS group and the CON group showed significant improvement when their pre-lecture exam grades were compared with their post-lecture exam grades.
+Traditional lectures still supported learning.

-However, the IMS group significantly outperformed the CON group in the post-30day-exam, suggesting that the immersive seminar experience improves long-term learning.
+The more striking result appeared in the post-30day-exam.
+Here, the IMS group significantly outperformed the CON group, suggesting that the immersive seminar experience improved long-term learning.

-Physiologically, participants in the IMS group demonstrated greater total expenditure of energy when compared with the CON group.
-This was in tangent with increased levels of salivary cortisol, a hormone known to play an important role in the consolidation of long-term memories.
+Physiologically, participants in the IMS group demonstrated greater total energy expenditure than the CON group.
+This sat alongside increased levels of salivary cortisol, a hormone known to play an important role in the consolidation of long-term memories.

-The IMS group displayed increased subjective perceptions of mood, well-being, energy and focus levels after taking part in the seminar.
-These were also significantly higher than those of the CON group.
-These subjective feelings are thought to be considerable factors in fuelling an individual’s motivation; as such it may improve their ability to learn and retain information.
+The IMS group also reported stronger mood, well-being, energy and focus after taking part in the seminar.
+These ratings were significantly higher than those of the CON group.
+Because these feelings are closely tied to motivation, they may help explain why the group retained more information.

-Secondly, it is widely accepted that physiological and chemical processes in the body play a dramatic role in our ability to learn.
+Second, the study reinforces a broader point: learning is not only cognitive, it is physiological as well.
 Levels of the hormone cortisol, associated with memory formation and consolidation, can be increased through physical exercise and mental arousal.
-By adding simple exercises in the lecture hall in combination with mindful meditation, the authors demonstrated a significant benefit to their students’ academic attainment.
+By adding simple exercises in the lecture hall alongside mindful meditation, the authors demonstrated a meaningful benefit to academic attainment.

-Finally, students experiencing the immersive seminar in this study had a greater sense of well-being than those attending the traditional lecture.
-A positive sense of well-being has been associated with one’s ability to learn, suggesting that this factor should be a focus of educators.
-Furthermore, universities have a responsibility to their students as individuals and should consider their well-being just as they do their academic achievements.
+Finally, students experiencing the immersive seminar reported a greater sense of well-being than those attending the traditional lecture.
+A positive sense of well-being has been associated with the ability to learn, suggesting that this should be a focus for educators.
+Universities also have a responsibility to support students as individuals, so well-being and academic achievement should be considered together rather than treated as separate priorities.

 References: